SF-WDI-LABS/fewd-for-uxdi/README.md

 3. Using these two tools, spend 10 minutes exploring some of your favorite websites.
 Make at least 3 observations and generate at least one question about CSS.

 Resource: [CSS cheatsheet](https://github.com/SF-WDI-LABS/cheatsheets/blob/master/basic_css_cheat_sheet.pdf)

+## Tips for working with developers

+### 1. Recognize that you both have the same goal: to build the best product for your customers

+### 2. Bring data to the conversation

+### 3. Ask about technical feasibility